Data Center Insurance

 • Trust: Insurance reassures your customers that you're committed to protecting their data from vulnerabilities and maintaining smooth service for them.

-• Compliance: In order to obtain certain contracts or sign leases, your business may be required to carry specific types of insurance.
+• Compliance: In order to obtain certain contracts or sign leases, your business may be required to carry specific types of insurance and provide proof of coverage.

-• Risk management: With the right insurance coverage, you're better prepared to handle and recover from various risks, including malicious data breaches and weather events/natural disasters.
+• Risk management: With the right insurance coverage, you're better prepared to handle and recover from various risks, including malicious cybersecurity attacks and weather events/natural disasters.

 • Investment opportunities: Investors are more likely to partner with your data storage business when it's adequately protected from potential risks and exposures.

-What's the difference between first-party and third-party cyber liability insurance?
+What's the difference between first-party and third-party cyber liability insurance for data centers?

 When buying tech E&O and cyber insurance, you may come across the following terms: